Fernoxx/checkin/README.md

-# Stacks Xverse Checkin App
+# Stacks Xverse Checkin App - V3

 A daily checkin application for Stacks Xverse wallet users, built for the Stacks Builder Rewards program by Talent App.

 ## Overview

 This app allows Stacks builders to check in daily using their Xverse wallet, track their checkin streaks, and participate in the Stacks Builder Rewards program.
-The app integrates with the Stacks blockchain using smart contracts to record checkins on-chain.
+The app integrates with the Stacks blockchain using smart contracts to record checkins on-chain with a **tiered reward system**.

 ## Features

 - 🔐 **Xverse Wallet Integration** - Connect securely using Stacks Connect
-- ✅ **Daily Checkin** - Check in once per day to maintain your streak
+- ✅ **Tiered Daily Checkin** - Two-tier reward system:
+  - **Tier 1 (Welcome)**: Pay 1 STX → Get 1.5 STX reward (one-time)
+  - **Tier 2 (Daily)**: Pay 0.2 STX → Get 0.25 STX reward (daily)
 - 🔥 **Streak Tracking** - Track your daily checkin streak
-- 📊 **Statistics** - View your total checkins and community stats
+- 📊 **Statistics Dashboard** - View your total checkins, reward pool, and community stats
 - ⛓️ **On-Chain Verification** - All checkins are recorded on the Stacks blockchain
+- 🔔 **Chainhook Integration** - Real-time event tracking via Hiro Chainhooks

 ## Stacks Builder Rewards